ayang64/retry/README.md

 ## Why?

-- Transparent: nothing is hidden — you run the loop.
+- Transparent: nothing is hidden; you run the loop.
 - Composable: use any logic to decide when to stop.
-- Context-aware: cancellation is built in.
+- Context-aware: iterator respects cancellation via supplied context and context can be closed over and used in inner loop.
 - Testable: easy to verify retry schedules without sleeping.

 ## Core Concepts